LandRegistry-Attic/dm-dev-env/README.md

 #### Deploying a different version of an apps Puppet module

-When testing a change made to a Puppet module it's a importan to deploy it to the Dev VM first to see that it works.
+When testing a change made to a Puppet module it's a important to deploy it to the Dev VM first to see that it works.
 There are two ways to do this:

 **Deploy a local version**